 When creating a Canva design within Buffer’s Omnibox, your image will be 1080px x 1080px.
 This is a square image size, which is optimized across all networks.
 “Omnibox” is just a fancy word for “that first composer you type in prior to opening up your multiple composers where you can tailor each one of your posts separately.”
 Below are the steps to get you to the Omnibox.

-Click on the social channel you'd like to post to and open your composer by clicking the Create Post button.
+Open the composer by clicking the Create Post button.

 *Select two or more social channels.

-Create the perfect image for your posts, and then click Add to Buffer in the upper right to add the updated image to your Buffer post.
-Here's a GIF of the whole process.
+Create the perfect image for your posts or choose an image from your Projects in Canva, and then click Add to Buffer in the upper right to add the finished image to your Buffer post.
+Here's a GIF of the process:

 *Click Customize for each network and fill out your post text for each social network.